-How do clefts of the lip/ palate happen?
+How do clefts of the lip/palate happen?

 A cleft palate can vary in size.
-It could affect just the soft palate which is near the back of the throat, or it also could make a hole in the hard palate toward the front of the mouth
+It could affect just the soft palate, which is near the back of the throat, or it also could make a hole in the hard palate toward the front of the mouth

-Most clefts ht one of three categories:
+Most clefts fit into one of three categories:

-Cleft lip by itself- most common in boys.
+Cleft lip by itself—most common in boys.

-Cleft palate by itself- most common in girls.
+Cleft palate by itself—most common in girls.

 The cleft is usually treated with surgery.
 Other treatments, such as speech therapy or dental care, may be needed for associated symptoms.
 Your child will be cared for by a specialist multidisciplinary cleft team.